fermads/amnesia/readme.md

 Disclaimer:

 * No guarantees of concurrent writes, last one stands
 * No persistence.
-On restarts, it'll SYNC from all others peers and get the most updated value
+On restarts, it'll sync with other peers and get the most updated value
 * It's actually copying data, not strictly sharing the same memory allocation

 ## Install